 Our Adult Nursing degree programme adopts a contemporary person-centred approach to health care that prepares students to meet evolving health needs.

-Student nurses are eligible to receive an annual grant of at least £5,000 to help cover their living costs with additional grants available of up to £1,000 for those studying in certain areas of the country and anyone studying specialist disciplines.
+Student nurses are eligible to receive an annual grant of at least £5,000 to help cover their living costs.
+Additional financial grants are also available for eligible students - more information and full eligibility criteria can be found here.

 Top 20for Nursing and Midwifery in the UK The Guardian University Guide 2021